astralfields/dotfiles-legacy/README.md

 - i3-gaps
 - compton
-- Xfce (optionally)
+- Xfce (optional)
+- Firefox with Stylish addon (optional)

-**When using Xfce**, use its session manager to set xfdesktop and xfwm4 to never restart, have i3 and compton start on boot, and save the session.
+**When using Xfce** (I use it for the panel and settings menu), use its session manager to set xfdesktop and xfwm4 to never restart (but keep xfsettingsd and xfce4-panel), have i3 and compton start on boot, save the session, logout and login.
+Install the "Numix-DarkBlue" system theme (available on AUR as *numix-themes-darkblue*) and "Numix Circle" icon theme (available on AUR as *numix-circle-icon-theme-git*) for graphical apps.

 **When not using Xfce**, configure i3bar or some other bar of your choosing.
 Or do whatever.
 Your choice.